If you are like other people who are swimming every day, you are probably wondering: How do I get the chlorine off?

 - Wear a swimming cap.
 While soaking your hair and applying an oil or conditioner gives some level of protection, a swimming cap provides a physical barrier.
 Pool water will still get underneath the swimming cap, but it will prevent the pool water from continually washing over your hair which greatly reduces the damage chlorine will cause.

 - One of the most important things to do, is to get the chlorine off immediately after swimming.
 While swimming, chlorine creates a strong bond to your hair.
 The best way to get it off is to use a swimming-specific shampoo or conditioner.
 These swimming-specific products are formulated to neutralize and remove chlorine.

-- Our favorite product is Goodbye Chlorine’s Conditioner Plus.
+- Our favorite product is ELITE Conditioner.
 After years of trials, we perfected the conditioner.
 It has special ingredients to neutralize chlorine and return moisture to your hair.
-It contains Aztec Clay that bonds to impurities such as the neutralized chlorine and gently washes them away.
 The conditioner also has nutrients necessary to rebuild hair that has been damaged by chlorine.
-Conditioner Plus also provides excellent slip so you don’t further damage your hair when combing it out.
+ELITE Conditioner also provides excellent slip so you don’t further damage your hair when combing it out.